5.4 KiB

 Arguments:

-data to write, can be Uint8Array, URL or base64 format
+pathpath to write data to file systemdatadata to write, can be Uint8Array, URL or base64 format

 Examples: